hermiteer/CottonObject/README.md

 ```
 IMPORTANT: Note that if you specify the getter in the property declaration, that will be
 the name of the getter method.
-So, custom getters may not work with CottonObject.
+In this case, you can use the xxxForKey flavor methods and
+re-map the value in the dictionary.
 ```